CDonnerer/xgboost-distribution/README.rst

       mean, std = preds.loc, preds.scale

+Note that this returned a namedtuple of numpy arrays for each parameter of the distribution (we use the scipy naming conventions, see e.g. `scipy.stats.norm`_).

 NGBoost performance comparison
 ===============================

-``XGBDistribution`` follows the method shown in the `NGBoost`_ library, namely using natural gradients to estimate the parameters of the distribution.
+``XGBDistribution`` follows the method shown in the `NGBoost`_ library, using natural gradients to estimate the parameters of the distribution.

 Below, we show a performance comparison of the `NGBoost`_ ``NGBRegressor`` and ``XGBDistribution`` models, using the Boston Housing dataset and a normal